 The proposal is expected to go before the board again after the Jan.
 28 parent meeting.
 "We'll see what the parents have to say," Jorgenson said.
 "Maybe they'll raise some issues I'm not aware of."

 The school board on Monday accepted the retirement letter from Carol Montague, longtime piano accompanist at countless musical concerts at the high school.
 Montague and her husband, Bill, have both retired and moved to Arizona.

-Page 2 of 2 - New board member Dave Davidson said Montague will be missed.
+New board member Dave Davidson said Montague will be missed.